cargoops/backend/README.md

 ## Overview

-This backend provides APIs for managing storing orders, package inspections, and user authentication/authorization.
+This backend provides APIs for managing storing orders, package inspections, bin allocation, and user authentication/authorization.
 It uses AWS Lambda, DynamoDB, and a custom API key-based authorization system.

 ---